siberianfox/tinygwiki/TinyG-Start.md

 Here is a list of [differences between the v7 and v8 boards](https://github.com/synthetos/TinyG/wiki/TinyG-Start#changes-in-v8-from-v7)

 ## Getting Started with TinyG - Cheat Sheet
 Here are the steps to get started.
-We recommend following them in order
+We recommend following them in order. (_Note: This section is still under development_)
 * [What You Need](#what-you-need)
   * Board
   * Power supply